Money in Thailand: A Tourist Guide to ATMs, Cards and Exchange

 Can you use Revolut in Thailand?

 Yes, Revolut works in Thailand.
 Both VISA and Mastercard work.
-You can withdraw from ATMs and pay on POS terminals with your Revolut card.
+You can withdraw from ATMs and pay at POS terminals with your Revolut card.

 Similar fintech apps like Wise, Monese, Curve, N26, and Starling also work there.